LaserFR/LaserFR/README.md

 #### Prerequisites

 We run our test under Windows 10.
-The code can run with just the CPU.
-If you have a GPU, the code may be accelerated.
+To ensure overall project compatibility, all testing is conducted on CPU.
+While GPU configurations may accelerate some modules, they have not undergone complete testing.

 #### Installation